The LA River may not be as well-known as the Hollywood Walk of Fame, but this river attracts plenty of tourists and locals alike.

 What makes this river unique is it flows through the city of Los Angeles, often right alongside the busy freeways.
 It’s been featured in films, used for swimming by celebrities, and even fished in by stars.
 The LA River is unlike any other river in the world, which makes it a great place to visit and photograph.
 And in all truth, there probably isn’t a more iconic natural landmark in the area (at least, not one with so many fun inherently fun activities).

 At one time, this river was the source of water for the city, back when it was known as the Los Angeles Aqueduct.
 The river once resembled other waterways like the Santa Clara River.
 The earliest writing about this great river occurred in 1769 by Juan Crespi; he wrote that it was surrounded by luscious alders and cottonwoods, and showed signs of seasonal flooding.

 Today, the LA River doesn’t resemble its natural past.
 The city has confined it and changed the outlying wildlife and foliage.
 However, it is even more beautiful framed by the bustling city of Los Angeles.
-People looking for things to do in San Diego or other nearby cities will still want to take a detour to the LA River to experience its uniquely urban feel.

 If you’re looking for an idyllic, risk-free paddle, the LA River may not be for you.
 If you want an adventure, grab your oars and get ready for a highly unusual experience that uncovers the ugliness of man’s effect on nature.

 Few people can say they have boated down the river and until recently, it was illegal.
 Most of the 51-mile long river is surrounded by concrete embankments and full of pollution and debris.
 It’s not uncommon to come across rusty shopping carts, plastic bags, and questionable odors.
 But, patches of unspoiled vegetation and wildlife remain despite the river’s many years of neglect.